Policy Learning with Observational Data

 where the $\xi_i$ are independent Rademacher (i.e., sign) random variables $\xi_i = \pm 1$ with probability $1/2$ each \citep{bartlett2002rademacher}.
 For intuition as to why Rademacher complexity is a natural complexity measure, note that $\rr_n(\Pi)$ characterizes the maximum (weighted) in-sample classification accuracy on randomly generated labels $\xi_i$ over classifiers $\pi \in \Pi$; thus, $\rr_n(\Pi)$ measures how much we can overfit to random coin flips using $\Pi$.
-The offset \smash{$\sup\cb{A_n(\pi) : \pi \in \Pi}$} is not present in the standard notion of Rademacher complexity, but enables us to get sharper bounds by reducing variance.

 Following this proof strategy, we bound the Rademacher complexity of ``slices'' of our policy class $\Pi_n$, defined as